ATSF SD40-2 "snoot" 5134

 1992 NMRA-PCR Coast Division meet in Concord, CA.

 Above & below: On the prototype, the extended short hood, or "nose", housed the "Locotrol" radio control

-equipment, which allowed mid-train helpers to be controlled remotely from the head-end locomotive.
+equipment, which allowed controlling mid-train helpers remotely from the head-end locomotive.

 Below: On the prototype, the two small black antennae on the raised platforms were for the Locotrol radio control system.

 I scratch-built the platforms and wire conduits, and added Details West antenna castings.
 At the rear are the Q fans, an